HMUI-Tech/Gen-Z-ChatBot/README.md

 👉 [https://gen-z-chatbot.streamlit.app/](https://gen-z-chatbot.streamlit.app/)

+---

-👯‍♀️ Fork & Collaborate
+## 👯‍♀️ Fork & Collaborate
 Feel free to fork this project and customize it for your own experiments or projects!

-If you're interested in contributing, improving the sass engine, or integrating new models — I'm open to collaborations and feedback.
+If you're interested in contributing, improving the sass engine, or integrating new models, i'm open to collaborations and feedback.

 📩 Contact me directly via GitHub Issues or drop me a message if you'd like to team up!

+---

-🔐 Environment Variables
+## 🔐 Environment Variables

 This app uses environment variables to keep your API keys safe.

-Make sure to define them either via a .env file in the root directory:
+Make sure to define them either via a .env file in the root directory: OPENAI_API_KEY= "your-secret-key-here"

-env
-Copy
-Edit
-OPENAI_API_KEY=your-secret-key-here
-Or via TOML format in Streamlit's Advanced Settings → Secrets:
+Or via Streamlit's Advanced Settings → Secrets: OPENAI_API_KEY = "your-secret-key-here"

-toml
-Copy
-Edit
-OPENAI_API_KEY = "your-secret-key-here"
+---

-📦 Requirements
+## 📦 Requirements

-txt
-Copy
-Edit
-gradio
+- gradio
-openai
+- openai
-python-dotenv
+- python-dotenv
-tiktoken
+- tiktoken

+---

-💡 Future Ideas
+## 💡 Future Ideas

 🧩 Plugin support

-🌐 Multilingual version
+🌐 Multilingual version (Currently, just a sassy english speaking Gen Z)

 💬 Memory persistence beyond session

 🧑‍🎤 More personalities to choose from

+🧑‍🎤 Deployable on Huggingface

+---

-✨ License
+## ✨ License
 MIT License — Use it freely, respectfully, and give credit where it's due.

-Made with ❤️ by [Your Name or GitHub Handle]
+Made with ❤️ by [Hilary Martins-Udeze] just for fun

-yaml
-Copy
-Edit

 ---

-Let me know if you'd like this updated for `Streamlit` instead of `Gradio` as the UI or want it auto

 ### 💻 Local (localhost)
 ```bash